 The use of radioactive samples requires additional information for review and approval.
 All proposed experiments involving radioactive samples will be reviewed by the APS Radioactive Sample Safety Review Committee (RSSRC).
 The review will be on a graded basis.
 Hence, the experimenters are strongly advised to send in the experiment proposal in detail at least 2 months before the expected scheduled date of the experiment.
 Previously approved containment, isotopes and weights can be submitted as late as 2 weeks in advance.
-If your ESAF was submitted less than seven (7) days in advance of its scheduled start date you may be delayed to allow time for a safety review.If your samples are rocks or soil please see HPTN-2015-002 Attachment A for information about very low activity samples.
+If your ESAF was submitted less than seven (7) days in advance of its scheduled start date you may be delayed to allow time for a safety review.

 The following guidelines are to be followed for all experiments with radioactive materials at the APS.
-These are minimum requirements to be adhered to by all the experimenters.
+These are minimum requirements to be adhered to by all experimenters.

-|Shipping and Movement of Samples at Argonne and the APS
+|Shipping and Movement of Samples at ANL and the APS

 It is very important that the quantities of each isotope and number of samples listed in the ESAF match the samples that are brought to the APS.
 The shipping papers must also match the quantities listed in the ESAF.
 Failure to provide accurate sample information can result in delays or not being able to conduct the experiment.

 NOTE: Argonne will not accept any Saturday or Sunday deliveries of radioactive materials.

 |Required Training for Handling Radioactive Materials

 The APS RSSRC will provide a beamline runtime procedure for radioactive sample handling activities that occur prior to, during, and after the experiment.
 The procedure covers posting of the area, sample monitoring, and sample movements.
-This procedure will be attached to the ESAF Description page when it is available.
+This procedure will be attached to the ESAF Description tab when it is available.
 Health Physics personnel will review the procedure with the experiment team prior to the beginning of the experiment.
 A copy of the procedure will be in the safety placard on the experiment station door during the experiment.